kodi24fever/flask-api-app/Readme.md

  1. Inside root folder.
 Run `py -m venv .venv` for Windows or `python3 -m venv .venv` for Mac or Linux, to create a .env folder environment.
  2. Activate environment `.\.venv\Scripts\activate`.
 You should see something like this `(.venv) PS C:\Users\defaultUser\Desktop\flask-api-app>` on your terminal.
- 3. Once environment is activated you can install the requirements including flask `pip install requirements.txt`
+ 3. Once environment is activated you can install the requirements including flask `pip install -r requirements.txt`

 ## How to run the app
 The app contains 5 folder for each rest api.